+Thanks to what I thought was a crazy suggestion at the time (or perhaps good old Mum intuition) I found myself changing education direction completely, turning a 180 and pursuing performing arts.
 I had never done anything regarding performing before.
-No acting, singing, dancing, (well aside from goofing around in the safety of my own home) in fact, I was the only student in my school year to get out of drama lessons… I was terrified by it.
-So, finding myself on a local college course performing at the age of 20 and then getting a scholarship to a top London school for further study in this area was crazy.
-But passion is an attribute and is accountable for so many successful things in life and 3 years later, I graduated, I got an agent and was auditioning.
+No acting, singing, dancing, (in fact, I was the only student in my school year to get out of drama lessons… I was terrified by it) and so, finding myself on a local college course at the age of 20 performing and then getting a scholarship to a top London school for further study in this area was very strange to say the least.
+Yet love and passion (both incredible fuels for success) pushed me further to my goal and 3 years later, I graduated, I got an agent and was auditioning.

 I started in musicals; Footloose, Mamma Mia, Guys & Dolls and then back to Mamma Mia, but this time the film version.
 It was such an incredible opportunity, spending a few months in the summer of 2007 with the cast, the creatives, the crew and the buzz of movie making.
 My role was “blink and miss me” but the impact it had on me internally, sparked a fire for film and story telling, a feeling that since then has only intensified and became clearer.